Kegaska

-Kegaska, is a locality in the Côte-Nord region of eastern Quebec, Canada, and part of the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
+Kegaska (also Kegashka) is a locality in the Côte-Nord region of eastern Quebec, Canada, and part of the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
 Kegaska is the easternmost point in the Côte-Nord region of Quebec, Canada to be reachable by road without passing through Newfoundland and Labrador.
 In the 2011 Canadian census, the locality had a population of 138.
 Quebec Route 138 reached the community on September 26, 2013, with the inauguration of a bridge across the Natashquan River.

-An unconstituted locality (as defined by Statistics Canada in the Canada 2011 Census) within the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
+It is an unconstituted locality (as defined by Statistics Canada in the Canada 2011 Census) within the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.

 Geography

 Kegaska village is located about 60 km (40 miles) east of the town of Natashquan and 47 km (30 miles) (in direct line) west of the town of La Romaine.
 Kegaska is built on a point of land between two bays (Muddy Bay and Kegaska Bay).
 Located opposite of the village, the Black Isle (Île Noire, in French) is connected to the mainland by a bridge.
 This island has an old lighthouse used for navigation.

 Natashquan River forms the western boundary of the municipality of Côte-Nord-du-Golfe-du-Saint-Laurent.
 Between that river and the village of Kegaska, we find there (from West to East):